zelisinho/anypoint-examples/dataweave-with-flowreflookup/README.md

 ### Set Up and Run the Example ###

-Complete the following procedure to create, then run this example in your own instance of Mule Studio.
+Complete the following procedure to create, then run this example in your own instance of Anypoint Studio.
 Skip ahead to the next section if you prefer to simply examine this example.

 To witness end-to-end functionality, you must have an active Salesforce account into which you don't mind inserting a new custom field for "region" and two sample accounts.
 After this application automatically uploads these accounts, you can manually delete them, and the custom field, in your Salesforce account.